This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Aside from the beneficial impact of epilepsy and seizure treatment keto has other numerous advantages.

-Children who have epilepsy that is difficult to manage despite therapy with antiepileptic drugs benefits from a ketogenic diet meal plan.
+Children who have epilepsy that is difficult to manage despite therapy with antiepileptic drugs can benefit from eating a ketogenic diet meal plan.

 If new to ketogenic eating you may feel sluggish for a few days starting the diet.
 Known as keto-flu, it will pass naturally over time as the body adjusts to using ketones.